Indeed, my dears, are you ready to design your life?

+That means anything and everything.
+Livelihood.
+Cooking.
+Parenting.
+Fashion!
 Are you a video game designer?
 An EMT?
 A teacher?
 Creativity shows itself in every profession.

+When we’re creatively engaged in life, we’re happily engaged.
+We’re satisfied.
+100% in it, whatever it is.
+In the zone.
+Busy being ourselves.
 And guess what?
 This is what work in the 21st century will be about, according to thinkers like Daniel Pink in his bestseller, Drive.

 Pink makes the case that, as outsourcing and technology continue to replace us in many work arenas, our creative capabilities will become the surest routes to our livelihoods.
 Rings true to me.
 How about you?

 My explorer friends Ricardo Accorsi and Linda Parker introduced me to the wild work of Gregg Braden.
 I took these notes at the end of 2014.
 I was reflecting on my year while listening to the last chapter of his audiobook, The Spontaneous Healing of Belief.

 Gregg Braden’s work excites me because he integrates cutting-edge science with ancient wisdom traditions.
 He writes about all that beautifully.
 And he’s a powerful narrator.